ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 My wife, I tell ya.
 She and I never have sex.
 I asked her, "Wanna move this to the bed?"
 She goes, "Only if it's your deathbed, you whoring S.O.B."

+It's tough being a broke comedian.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"

-No respect, I tell ya,—none—so I bought myself a gun.
+Boy, do I get no respect, so I bought myself a gun.
 The guy joked, "Promise not to off anyone important, will ya?"
 I told 'em, "Don't worry pal, just my wife!"

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.
+I tell ya.

 My wife—listen to this—she hates me, probably 'cause of all the whores and my trying to sell her to a Burmese drug lord.
-She hates my guts so much, she poisoned me with a toxin found only in goldfish.
+So she poisoned me with a toxin found only in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?

 I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor—nobody.
 At night I sit by the phone with this single-action revolver and think, "The next one of youse to call is getting this bullet."
 Lucky for them, nobody ever calls!